opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 ## Limitations

-The following are some limitations you might encounter:
+In addition to the the visualization requirements, the following are some limitations you might encounter:

 -